gaultier/blog/wait_process_timeout.md

 ### Fourth approach: process descriptors

+In the recent years, people realized that process identifiers (`pid`s) have a number of problems:

+- PIDs are recycled and the space is small, so collisions will happen.
+Typically, a process spawns a child process, some work happens, and then the parent decides to send a signal to the pid of the child.
+But it turns out that the child already terminated (unbeknownst to the parent) and another process took its place with the same PID.
+So now the parent is sending signals, or communicating with, a process that it thinks is its original child but is in fact something completely different.
+Chaos and security issues ensue.
+Now, in our very simple case, that would not really happen, and additionally, a process can only kill its children.
+But imagine that you are implementing the init process with PID 1, e.g. systemd: every single process is your child!
+Or think of the case of reparenting a process.
+Or sending a certain PID to another process.
+It becomes hairy and it's a very real problem.
+- Data races are hard to escape (see the previous point)

-In the recent years, people have worked hard to introduce ways to treat process identifiers ('pid') as bog-standard file descriptors, like files or sockets.
+And they have worked hard to introduce a better concept: process descriptors, which are (almost) bog-standard file descriptors, like files or sockets.
 After all, that's what sparked our whole investigation: we wanted to use `poll` and it did not work on a pid.
+Pids and signals do not compose well, but file descriptors do.

 So, Linux and FreeBSD have introduced the same concepts but with slightly different APIs (unfortunately):

 - A child process can be created with `clone3(..., CLONE_PIDFD)` or `pdfork()` which returns a process descriptor which is almost like a normal file descriptor.
 On Linux, a process descriptor can also be obtained from a pid with `pidfd_open(pid)` e.g. if a normal `fork` was done.
--
+- A